<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <content:encoded><![CDATA[<h1 class="wp-block-heading"><strong>My House Is Hot Even Though the Air Is On.
 What Could Be Causing It in Spring Hill?</strong></h1>

 <p class="wp-block-paragraph">You walked inside expecting the house to be cool and it is not.
-The AC is on, you can hear it, you can feel air moving, but the house is hot and has been for a while now.
-You check the thermostat and it is set where it always is.
+The AC is on, you can hear it running, you can feel air moving from the vents.
+But the house is hot and has been sitting that way for a while.
 Nothing looks obviously wrong.
-But something is clearly not right because your house should not feel like this when the system is running.
-In Spring Hill this is one of the most common calls we get and the answer is almost never one single thing.
-Usually it is a combination of small problems that have been building up and the heat finally exposed all of them at once.</p>
+The thermostat is set where it always is.
+But something is off because your house should not feel like this with the system running.</p>

-<p class="wp-block-paragraph">The most likely cause when air is blowing but not cold enough is low refrigerant.
-Your AC does not burn through refrigerant like gas in a car.
-If the level is low you have a leak somewhere in the system.
-A slow leak can go unnoticed for months because in spring the system barely keeps up and you do not notice.
-Once the real Florida heat hits in May and June a system that is even slightly low on refrigerant cannot pull enough heat out of the air to cool the house.
-The compressor runs all day, the vents blow air, and the temperature inside never really drops.
-If your <a href="https://www.springhillairconditioning.com/ac-not-keeping-up-spring-hill-fl/">AC is running but not keeping up</a> that is the scenario you are most likely in right now.</p>
+<p class="wp-block-paragraph">The most common cause is low refrigerant.
+Your system does not use refrigerant up like fuel.
+If the level is low there is a leak somewhere.
+A slow leak can go unnoticed for months because in mild weather the system barely keeps up and you do not notice.
+When Spring Hill&#8217;s real summer heat arrives a system that is even slightly low on refrigerant cannot pull enough heat out of the air to cool the house.
+The compressor runs all day, air blows through the vents and the temperature inside never drops.</p>

-<p class="wp-block-paragraph">The indoor evaporator coil can also be the culprit.
-If airflow across that coil drops too low from a clogged filter or buildup on the coil itself it starts to freeze over.
-A frozen coil cannot cool air.
-If you are also noticing <a href="https://www.springhillairconditioning.com/why-is-my-ac-blowing-weak-air-in-spring-hill-florida/">weak airflow from your vents</a> alongside the hot house that combination almost always means there is a coil or airflow restriction somewhere in the system.</p>
+<p class="wp-block-paragraph">A frozen or restricted evaporator coil is the third common cause.
+If airflow across the indoor coil drops too low from a clogged filter or buildup on the coil the coil freezes over and stops transferring heat.
+If you are also noticing weak airflow coming from the vents along with a hot house that combination almost always points to a coil or airflow problem somewhere in the system.</p>

-<h2 class="wp-block-heading"><strong>When the System Has Been Running All Day and the House Is Still Hot</strong></h2>
+<h2 class="wp-block-heading"><strong>When the Air Is Cold but the House Is Still Hot</strong></h2>

-<p class="wp-block-paragraph">The pattern with a house that is hot even with the air on is that it gets worse every week the problem goes unfixed.
-A slow refrigerant leak gets lower.
+<p class="wp-block-paragraph">A system running nonstop without cycling off puts hours of wear on the compressor every single day.
+A refrigerant leak gets worse over time.
 Dirty coils get dirtier.
-A struggling compressor gets closer to failing completely.
-What needs a coil cleaning and a refrigerant recharge today can turn into a compressor replacement in August if the system runs in that condition long enough.
-In Spring Hill a compressor failure in the middle of summer means waiting in a hot house while you figure out next steps and that is never a good situation to be in.</p>
+A compressor working twice as hard to do half the job gets closer to failing completely.
+What needs a coil cleaning and a refrigerant recharge today can turn into a compressor replacement in August if the system runs in that condition long enough.</p>

 </item>